 - Equipment instructions for TV/DVD/satellite

 Although holiday rentals do not have the same security requirements as hotel rooms, there are still minimum standards that you must meet.
-We touch on this in part 1 and part 2 of our legal requirements series.
+We touch on this in our legal requirements guide.

 - Key safe or keypad door entry system